 42. Great Crested Flycatcher

-The Great crested flycatcher is a large insect-eating bird belonging to the tyrant flycatcher family.
+The Great crested flycatcher is a sizeable insect-eating bird from the tyrant flycatcher family.

 It has an extensive range across North America, inhabiting most of the eastern and midwestern parts of the continent.
 They are usually found in treetops but rarely come down to ground level.

-Their tails are broad, reaching lengths up 8 inches long, often being cocked when perched as they search for insects below them in trees or shrubs.
+Their tails are broad, reaching lengths up to 8 inches long, often being cocktoed when perched as they search for insects below them in trees or shrubs.

 Kingdom | Animalia |